Stamatis8/smpl-triangulation/README.md

 - Minimal C++ library for various triangulation related tasks
 - Header only
-- Only dependancy is the standard library
+- Only dependency is the standard library

 # Current Capabilities